 A New Approach

 Andron took advantage of the setup he had at his day job, reaching an agreement with his employers to let him use his workspace on weekends and evenings to crack on with the score.
 The CD-i team would send him the visuals for the game without any of the gameplay, and ask him to score music to go along with the FMV backgrounds.
-He’d take a seat at his rackmount comprised of a JV-1080, a JD-990, and a TG77 Yamaha and let his fingers do the walking.
+He’d take a seat at his rackmount and let his fingers do the walking.
+(Andron previously said he was using a JV-1080, a JD 990 and TG77 Yamaha at the time, but he now believes he misremembered the former two.)

 “I didn’t listen to anything else that was being done on Tetris on other formats,” Andron says.
 “As [David Reardon] told me at the time, ‘Look, we’re taking a different approach here.’
 Listening back, I hear a lot of David Foster’s influence.
 I think he was a big influence for me at the time.
 He had actually played on a song of mine, the duet recorded with Johnny Mathis and Dionne Warwick a few years before.”